Michael G. Etzel smiling in the vineyard

 The Beaux Frères team consists of fifteen year round, full-time employees.
 Several of those individuals have been members of the team for many years, in some cases eclipsing nearly a quarter century with the company.
 As we near harvest each year, our team grows to include a collection of harvest interns, a harvest chef, seasonal tasting room guides, and a few extra hands in the vineyard (the majority of our 2022 vintage crew is pictured above).

-Our father & son tandem continues to preside over the day-to-day elements of the entire business, with Associate Winemaker, Aaron Kendall, working alongside Mike D. Etzel in the cellar.
+Our father & son tandem continues to preside over the day-to-day elements of the entire business.
 They are assisted in the vineyard by our two longest-serving employees, Rogelio Rosales (27 years) & Omar Perea (23 years).

 Our small but mighty team is driven by a commitment to uphold the promise built throughout the last 30+ years, from our Winemaking effort to our Sales/Marketing/Hospitality crew, and Administration.
 The goal is for each individual to contribute their best and highest skills toward the end result of bringing lovingly crafted wines into the hands of those who will treasure them as we do.